 When learning about JWTs, some terms you hear a lot are signatures and signing.
 If the tutorials are creating JWTs, you may see them select an algorithm to create the signature.
 But what are signing algorithms, and how do they work?
-Read further and learn about JWT signing algorithms and the two most common algorithms, and which one is recommended to use in applications.
+Read further to learn the differences between the two most common algorithms, and which one is recommended to use in applications.

 When you create JSON Web Tokens, they are signed.
 Signing the token allows its recipient to validate that the content of the token wasn't changed and verify the original issuer of the token created signature.